 The residency program is a fully accredited, independent, four-year program.
 It has 16 categorical residents and one preliminary resident.
-The program has affiliation with South Nassau Communities Hospital, and Memorial Sloan-Kettering Cancer Center.
+The program has affiliation with South Nassau Communities Hospital, Memorial Sloan-Kettering Cancer Center and Huntington Hospital.

 The Division of Obstetrics provides a broad scope of clinical care in Perinatal Medicine.
 This includes, but is not limited to, prenatal genetic counseling and testing.
 We provide Prenatal Diagnosis and Intervention, Antepartum Testing, and High-Risk Obstetric care.
 The Division of Gynecology provides services in Gynecology Oncology, Urogynecology and Pelvic Floor Surgeries, Reproductive Endocrinology and Infertility, and Minimally Invasive Surgery.
 We also provide Colposcopy evaluation and treatment.

 PGY1 residents spend the entire year at NuHealth.
 They have three months of obstetrics on the day tour, and three months of obstetrics on the night tour.
-They rotate on the Gynecology Service for three months, and on the Ambulatory Services (Medicine, Breast Clinic and Prenatal Diagnostic Unit) for three months.
+They rotate on the Gynecology Service for three months, and on the Ambulatory Services (Medicine, Breast Clinic, and Prenatal Diagnostic Unit) for three months; ICU for 1 month.

-PGY2 residents rotate on the Gynecology Services for three months, Family Planning for three months, and Gynecology ER for three months.
+PGY2 residents rotate on the Gynecology Services for three months, Family Planning for three months and Night Tour for three months.
 They also rotate at South Nassau Communities Hospital for three months to cover the Obstetric and Gynecologic Service.

 PGY3 residents rotate on Reproductive Endocrinology and Infertility Service for three months, the Antepartum Service for three months, and South Nassau Communities Hospital for three months.
-There is a one-month rotation at the Memorial Sloan-Kettering Cancer Center, and a two-month rotation on the Prenatal Diagnostic Unit, with day-tour Emergency Room consultative duties.
+There is a one-month rotation at the Memorial Sloan-Kettering Cancer Center, and a two-month rotation on the Prenatal Diagnostic Unit/Research.

 PGY4 residents spend three months on Obstetrical Service day tour, and three months on Obstetrical Service night tour.
 They spend three months on Gynecology rotation, and three months on Gynecology Oncology rotation.